Gymnetron antirrhini (Paykull)

 Gymnetron antirrhini: Photo by Greg McDermott, from slide show Biological Control of Noxious Weeds by Reeves Petrof.

-Origin- introduced: in the1900's in N. America by accident.
-(3, 4) They appear where yellow toadflax occurs.
-Occur more on yellow toadflax then Dalmatian toadflax.
-(1, 2) The weevil may have been orrigionally accidently introduced in California but, are not sure.
+These weevils were introduced in the1900's in N. America by accident.
+(3, 4) They appear where yellow toadflax occurs and tend to favor yellow toadflax over Dalmatian toadflax.
+(1, 2) It is speculated that the weevil may have been originally introduced accidentally in California.
 (3, 4)

 Life Cycle